 The End of Generations?

 X, Y, and Z are pretty hard to easily categorize.
 Not just on this matrix, but in general.
 They don’t seem to share really dominant characteristics the way previous generations do.
-Perhaps that’s because not enough time has yet passed for us to have the ability to look back and their full record.
+Perhaps that’s because not enough time has yet passed for us to have the ability to look back at their full record.
 But I also suspect that the value of defining generations is declining across the board.